openshift/installer/upi/openstack/README.md

 **NOTE:** To deploy with Kuryr SDN, update the `os_networking_type` field to `Kuryr`.

-The playbooks are designed to reproduce an installation equivalent to IPI.
-Customize them as needed.
-It is advised to customize the teardown playbooks symmetrically.
+The playbooks in this directory are designed to reproduce an IPI installation (that is, the opinionated installation achieved with the `openshift-install` binary).
+The reason why they are here is that they might be easier to customise.
+Depending on the change, it is advised to change the teardown playbooks (`down-*`) accordingly.

 Every step can be run like this: